dashtaki/virta-charging-stations/README.md

 ### Typescript

 I have switched to Typescript and as you can see in `/src` and `/cypress` directories.

-Prettier rules updated regarding the Typescript.
+_Note: Prettier rules updated regarding the Typescript._

 ### GraphQL